OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/includes/virtual-machines-common-log-collector-extension.md

           }
           else
           {
-              Write-Output "VM OS Type is not Windows, hello extension cannot be enabled" }
+              Write-Output "VM OS Type is not Windows, the extension cannot be enabled" }

     }
     else
     {
-      Write-Output "VM name is not specified, hello extension cannot be enabled" }
+      Write-Output "VM name is not specified, the extension cannot be enabled" }

 ## <a name="next-steps"></a>Następne kroki